VWO Testing

 Above the Fold is the portion of a web page that is visible without scrolling.

 It is the first sight that visitors encounter on a web page.
-Consequently, website designers and developers give a lot of thought on what goes above the fold.
+Consequently, website designers and developers give a lot of thought to what goes above the fold.

 For example, this is what Mailchimp displays above the fold on its homepage: